HugoBlox/theme-academic-cv/content/authors/emilia-vuola/_index.md

   url: "https://www.aalto.fi/en"

 # Short bio (displayed in user profile at end of posts)
-bio: "Emilia Vuola is a research assistant majoring in Operations research in Aalto University.
-In addition, she is studying towards a degree in Economics.
+bio: "Emilia Vuola is a research assistant majoring in Operations research in Aalto University"

-Emilia Vuola’s current research is about supply chain optimisation.
-She studies biodiesel supply chains with the presence of uncertainty.
-The uncertainties are accounted with data-driven robust optimisation.
-In general she is interested in mathematical modelling and problem solving, especially in the field of economics."

 # List each interest with a dash
-# interests:
+interests:
+- Operations research
+- Optimisation
-# - Interest 1
+- Statistics
-# - Interest 2
+- Economics

 # education:
 #   courses: